 - Applications must be made by a lead applicant on behalf of a consortium for eligible places only - Activities must be delivered over one year and start on 1 April 2025. - Activities must end on 31 March 2026. - In all cases the application for funding should be for no more than the annual equivalent of your 2022-2025 grant.
-The amount you are eligible to apply for will be confirmed via email by 31 January 2024. - Up to date Management accounts and Income and Expenditure statement up to 31 March 2024
+The amount you are eligible to apply for was confirmed via email in December 2023.